JOMI logo

 Background

 Inguinal hernias are exceptionally common in preterm infants.
 The incidence rises to 60% when birth weight is between 500 and 750 g.1 Premature infants are at increased risk of indirect inguinal hernias because of patency of the processus vaginalis after birth.
 Incarceration risk is about 12% for infants and young children, and approaches 30% in infants less than 1 year of age.2 This risk can increase rapidly in relation to surgical wait time.
 Therefore, prompt intervention to reduce infant inguinal hernias is necessary.
 Female infants are at risk of strangulation of the ovaries, resulting in infertility.
-This video depicts a transperitoneal closure of the internal ring to repair bilateral indirect hernias on a female infant.
-The right ovary was found to be incarcerated within the hernia sac.
+This video depicts a transperitoneal closure of the internal ring to repair bilateral indirect hernias on a female infant with an incarcerated right ovary.

 Focused History of the Patient

-A twin premature female infant presented with bilateral hernias of unknown duration.
-She had been delivered by Cesarean section weighing 680 g.
-The infant had no excessive vomiting, abdominal distension, bloating, or fever.
-She had been having normal bowel movements.
+A 10-month-old twin female infant (corrected gestational age: 66 weeks) presented with bilateral hernias of unknown duration.
+She had been delivered via Cesarean section at 25 weeks of gestation, weighing 680 g.
+The infant exhibited no signs of excessive vomiting, abdominal distension, bloating, or fever and had been having normal bowel movements.

 Physical Exam